Working with your competition might make you both stronger.

 “At a fundamental level, it’s collective learning,” Malhotra said.
 “Competing on your own, your odds of failure are much higher.
 A consortium improves the odds for everyone to succeed.”

-Arvind Malhotra is the T.W.
-Lewis Scholar and professor of strategy and entrepreneurship at UNC Kenan-Flagler.
+Arvind Malhotra is a professor of strategy and entrepreneurship and a Sarah Graham Kenan Distinguished Scholar at UNC Kenan-Flagler.